Float Planning: A guide to the apostle islands

 Madeline Island is the largest of The Apostle Islands and the only one not part of The National Lake Shore.
 Madeline is 14 miles long making just going around Madeline Island an adventure worthy of offshore boating.
 In any South Wind the south side of the Island may be some of the largest waves in the archipelago.
 The Madeline Island Ferry Line connects La Pointe with Bayfield.
 CaptainBobsMarina.Com is located at the front desk of The Inn on Madeline Island known as The Rendezvous Front Desk.
 To the south of Madeline Island is a sand bar called Grants Point.
 There is a red bell buoy a half a mile offshore to help you navigate around the sand bar.
 Big Bay State Park is Madeline's stretch of Sea Caves and cliffs.
 The Town Park is a long expansive sand beach.
 The North East end is a sacred fishing grounds that involves shallow water and boulders, I recommend going pretty far around the North end.
 Devils Cauldron is a really cool Sea Cave rock formation.

 Long Island has always been a locals favorite.
 Being close to Madeline you can get to Long Island in just 10-15 minutes.
 The north side is a beach that has a false reef that runs the length of the islands.
 There is a dock by the Light house but the dock has separated from shore and the sand is always changing on this island.
-The two light houses on Long Island are not in the show quality of the other ones like Raspberry.
+The two light houses on Long Island are not in the show quality of the other ones like Raspberry, and there is no easy access.
 The did clear some trees around the middle one, the one on the tip is just a utility tower.
 But what most people go to Long Island for is the shallow warm water on the south side.
 Chequamegon Bay is all under 20 feet deep but up along Long Island there is an endless expanse of 2-4 foot deep water to run and play in, and since it is so shallow it is usually the warmest water in the area.
 Be careful it is only 2 feet deep a quarter to a half mile offshore.
-Also you wont be able to go around this island as it is now a peninsula connected to the mainland but it is still an island to me just like Pluto is a planet.
+No rocks but there are big dead heads, I usually start walking the boat in with the drive up once I could touch.

 Basswood Island is the closest island to the North of La Pointe and Bayfield.
 There is a NPS Dock on the west side in the middle.
 There is also a submerged commercial dock crib on the south east side to be aware of.
 Take care not to go over the submerged crib, it has been removed a few feet below the surface but has rocks extending to shore and is considered a hazard.
 See Attached Picture, the yellow line is 150 feet.
-There is also a Shipwreck on the Mainland shore near Basswood Island.
+There is also a Shipwreck on the Mainland shore near just north of the Casino, but it is just below the surface with metal parts and great care should be taken to not go over the wreck.
 And perhaps the most famous part of the island is Honey Moon rock, or as islanders call it Baby Basswood on the North end.

 Hermit Island has some beautiful rock formations and some sea caves.
 Most of the East coast of this island is rock formations and always a stop on my charters.
 There is no easy access to this island.
 Cruising the shoreline from the quarry to the north end are some of the best closest sea caves.
 The few beaches are pretty rocky.
 At the Quarry you can see quarry stones as they were cut waiting for a barge that will never come.
 Careful there is an old crib dock near that quarry as well.